nberrr/RSTL_Appointment/README.md

 - **Database**: PostgreSQL
 - **Styling**: TailwindCSS with PostCSS
 - **Development Tools**: ESLint, Autoprefixer

+## Appointment Form Architecture
+- **Laboratory Appointment Form**: A multi-step, multi-appointment form is used for Chemistry, Microbiology, and Shelf Life appointments.
+It supports contact information, sample details, service selection, and (if applicable) shelf life details, allowing users to book multiple appointments in one session.
+- **Metrology Appointment Form**: Metrology appointments use a separate, custom form that includes company and truck verification, and specific metrology test details.
+- **Research Consultation Form**: Research consultation appointments have their own dedicated form tailored to research needs.
+- **Shared Components**: Some UI elements (calendar, overlays, modals) are reused, but the main appointment form logic is not shared between modules.

+## Backend API Structure
+- **Laboratory Appointments**: Handled via `/api/appointments` endpoint, supporting creation, listing, updating, and deletion.
+Data is stored in normalized tables: `appointments`, `appointment_details`, `customers`, etc. Dates are always stored as local date strings (YYYY-MM-DD).
+- **Metrology Appointments**: Managed via `/api/appointments/metrology`, with custom logic for company and truck validation.
+- **Other Appointment Types**: Each has its own API endpoint and logic as needed.

 ## Prerequisites
 - Node.js (Latest LTS version recommended)